ifireball/jenkins.py-wiki/Easy-Python-Scripting-in-Java-Plugins.md

 </build>
 ```

-3. Don't forget to determine all other resource directories which you are using (like _resource_ or _webapp_):
+3. Don't forget to determine all other resource directories which you are using (like _resources_ or _webapp_):
     ```xml
 <build>
 ...